MoveGB/personal-development/frameworks/engineering/qualityanalyst.md

         criteria:
           - "Proactively raises issues they spot in retrospectives"
           - "Identifies and raises issues with test tools, harnesses and frameworks used"
-          - "Contributes to tester discipline catch ups"
+          - "Contributes to tester guild catch ups"
       - level: 3
         criteria:
           - "Provides valuable input to RFCs from other testers"